etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/spanish-localization-bundle.md

 ---
-title: Multi Business Partner Selector
+title: Spanish Localization Bundle | Technical Documentation
 ---

+## Multi Business Partner Selector

 This module allows the user to select multiple business partners in the user interface.

 The multiple business partner selector can be integrated into other pages.
 The selector consists of two main parts: